-OTA DE LEONARDIS, Associate Professor of Sociology, DIANA MAURI, CNR Project Research Fellow and FRANCO ROTELLI, Director - University of Salerno Department of Sociology, University of Milan Mental Health Services Trieste The article describes the Italian experience of deinstitutionalization in psychiatry, a reform which has attracted international recognition as being the only instance of an industrial society eliminating detention in a mental hospital from its range of mental health agencies and services.
+OTA DE LEONARDIS, Associate Professor of Sociology, DIANA MAURI, CNR Project Research Fellow and FRANCO ROTELLI, Director - University of Salerno Department of Sociology, University of Milan Mental Health Services Trieste.
+The article describes the Italian experience of deinstitutionalization in psychiatry.

 The first part of the article highlights the differences between the Italian experience and psychiatric reforms in Europe and the US, where deinstitutionalization has been reduced to dehospitalization.

 The second part describes the operation, very different in content and method from the above quoted experiences, of the Italian form of deinstitutionalization.

 The fourth part examines the reform law arising from the deinstitutionalization process and the characteristics of its implementation, in order to show how this process continues through implementation.

 In the light of these considerations, deinstitutionalization is no longer perceived as an aspect of the "welfare crisis", but rather as a significant pointer to new post-welfare social policies.